 A stichting is a legal entity, which means that its officers are theoretically not liable for any of its debts.
 There are, however, exceptions to this rule.
-For example, mismanagement, negligence or failure to list the stichting in the Business Register.
+For example, mismanagement, negligence or failure to list the stichting in the Commercial Register.

-A stichting operating as a business pays corporation tax (vennootschapsbelasting).
+A foundation operating as a business pays corporation tax (vennootschapsbelasting).
 In this context, a 'business' is any organisation running on capital and labour for the purpose of making profit through commercial activities and economic transactions.
 Any profits must be allocated to the stichting's cause or purpose.

 - See additional information on the Belastingdienst website (in Dutch)

 As an officer of a foundation, you're theoretically not an employee.
 Consequently, you won't be covered under any employee insurance schemes.